Afghan forces battle to push back Taliban from southern city

 With fighting flaring up in areas as widely separated as Kunduz in the north, Faryab on the border with Turkmenistan, Ghazni southwest of Kabul and Herat in the west of the country, Afghan forces have been increasingly stretched in recent weeks.

-The Kabul government and international forces have struggled to exert central government control over Helmand province, one of the world’s biggest centres of opium cultivation and a longstanding centre of Taliban support.
+The Kabul government and international forces have struggled to exert central government control over Helmand province, one of the world’s biggest centers of opium cultivation and a longstanding center of Taliban support.

 However Omar Zwak, a spokesman for the provincial governor, said reinforcements had arrived and there was no danger that Lashkar Gah would fall.